kuzzleio/kuzzle/doc/2/api/controllers/security/update-role/index.md

 Updates a security role definition.

-**Note:** partial updates are not supported for roles, this API route will replace the entire role content with the provided one.
+**Note:** partial updates are not supported for roles, this API action will replace the entire role content with the provided one.

 ---